Scripture Reference:![]()

 Some people threw down their cloaks so that the feet of Jesus’ donkey didn’t even have to touch the dirty road.
 Some of the people picked up palm branches and waved them.
 They waved the branches and continued to shout praises.
 They treated Jesus like a king.
 People were shouting and smiling.
 It was like a big parade.
 Everyone was so happy.

 “Praise the Lord!
 Thank the Lord because he is good.
 His love continues forever.”
+Psalm 106:1, ICB

 Ways to Tell the Story:

 This story can be told using a variety of methods.
-Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and/or emotion.
+Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection or other group participation.

 Click here for visual aids and story-telling methods.